 Larry A. Coldren

-At Bell Labs Coldren researched surface-acoustic-wave filters and later tunable coupled-cavity lasers using novel reactive-ion etching (RIE) technology that he developed for the then new InP-based materials.
-At UCSB he continued work on multiple-section tunable lasers, in 1988 inventing the widely-tunable multi-element mirror concept, which is now used in numerous commercial products.
-Near this same time, he also made seminal contributions to efficient vertical-cavity surface-emitting laser (VCSEL) designs that continue to be implemented in practical devices.
-More recently, Prof. Coldren’s group has developed high-performance InP-based photonic integrated circuits (PICs) and high-speed VCSELs over the past couple of decades.
+At Bell Labs Coldren worked on Surface-Acoustic-Wave (SAW) filters and tunable coupled-cavity lasers using novel RIE technology that he was first to develop for the then new InP-based materials.
+At UCSB he continued work on multiple-section lasers, in 1988 inventing the widely-tunable multi-element mirror concept, now used in numerous commercial products.
+In the 1990s, his group made seminal contributions to efficient VCSEL designs, now used in high-speed data links.
+His group continued efforts on high-performance InP-based photonic integrated circuits (PICs) and high-speed VCSELs over the past couple of decades.
 In recent years, coherent receiver PICs, with integrated widely-tunable LO lasers, have been combined with high-speed electronics to create optical phase-locked loop systems for coherent analog receivers and optical frequency synthesis.